0xLeo/CNN-for-Brain-Tumor/README.md

 Installation of Tensorflow and other libraries can be found in their websites.

 # Dataset
-The dataset used for this research project is available under the link https://www.dropbox.com/sh/qor3axvczfd02xy/AABtBMWs8s-_BkIFquOC5Pbua?dl=0
+The dataset used for this research project is available under the link https://figshare.com/articles/brain_tumor_dataset/1512427/5
+It can be converted to images by using Matlab and running script `dataset_mat_to_img.m`.

 # Execution
 1. Make sure all the libaries are installed

-2. Get the dataset in the same folder as the program
+2. Use create_dataset.py to convert your image dataset to a .pkl file.

 3. Run the proposed model
 ```
- $ python proposed_model.py
+ $ python proposed_model.py my_dataset.pkl
  ```

  # Altering the program
- You can use the proposed model, change the parameters in it to test for yourown dataset.
+ You can use file proposed_model.py to change the parameters in it to test for yourown dataset.